jbrown1618/vector/docs/api/vector.sparsematrix.md

 ## SparseMatrix class

-Implements `Matrix` with a map of indices to nonzero values
+Implements [Matrix](./vector.matrix.md) with a map of indices to nonzero values.

 <b>Signature:</b>